dagster-io/dagster/python_modules/airline-demo/README.md

 - **airline_demo_warehouse_pipeline** performs typical in-warehouse analysis and manipulations using SQL, and then generates and archives analysis artifacts and plots using Jupyter notebooks.

-Once you've installed the requirements, you can run `dagit` from the root of the demo and browse the pipelines.

-Configuration files for running the demo pipelines are provided under `environments/`.
+Sample configuration files for running the demo pipelines are provided under `environments/`.
 To run the pipelines locally, use the configuration files that begin with the prefix `local_`.

 To avoid unnecessary duplication, the config that is common to all of the pipelines is factored out into `local_base.yml` file.
 Recall that when running a pipeline using `dagster pipeline execute`